escape-software/VirginMedia/README.md

 Installation
 ------------
-Extract all files from the zip file to a target folder. e.g. D:\Projects\ProductSales
+Extract all files from the zip file to a target root folder. e.g. D:\Projects\ProductSales

 Create a new empty ProductSales database on your chosen SQL Server database server.